SPhillips1337/AI_interview_assistant/PLAN.md

 2. Create `assets/js/app.js` with logic:
    - read debounce ms from server or default,
    - handle toggle state and persist in `localStorage`,
-   - implement debounce and send using `$.ajax` to `/api/ask.php`.
+   - implement debounce and send using `fetch` to `/api/ask.php`.
 3. Create `api/ask.php`:
    - read `.env` (simple parser),
    - validate provider and config,
    - forward request to provider with correct headers and body,
-   - normalize provider response to a simple string and return JSON.
+   - stream the provider response to the client.
 4. Add `.env.example` and `README.md`.
 5. Manual QA and iterate.